-When to Buy Mums
+When To Buy Mums

 Think Outside of the Pot

 Of course you can keep your mums in the pot in which you bought them, but you can also plant as a permanent addition to your flower beds.
 It is important to get your plant in the ground, and preferably established before the first frost.
 Here in Fort Collins, the average first frost occurs around October 2nd.
-You should plant them in a sunny place and in well-drained soil that should be kept moist.
+You should plant them in a sunny place and in well-draining soil that should be kept moist.
 Mums are one of the flowers that benefits from timely deadheading, so make sure to visit your plant often and remove dead flowers.

-Caring for Planted Mums for a Fall Bloom
+Caring For Planted Mums for a Fall Bloom

 When you have an established mum plant in your flower bed and want them to have a thick layer of blossoms for the fall, there is a secret: well-timed pinching.
 As buds start popping out through the summer months, just pinch them off.
 The result will be more branching and more flowers.
 To keep the blooms coming year after year there is another trick to remember.
 As the season comes to an end, leave the foliage to wither in place over the winter and clean it up as part of spring cleaning.
 Plants allowed to wither in place have stronger roots and come back more vibrantly in the spring.
 These little secrets will have people amazed at your fall mum blooms!
 If you have any other questions about mums or are ready to add some autumn colors to your seasonal décor, stop by Bath Garden and Nursery today.
 We have over forty colors so you can find the exact one to make your seasonal décor perfect!